SynchroLux-AI/Neural_Networks/CNN/README.md

 <li> Fast Detector Simulations:<br>
 CNNs can accelerate detector simulations by generating realistic outputs for experimental setups.
 This is particularly useful for large-scale simulations required in HEP experiments. </li>

-<l1> Particle Collision Classification:<br>
-CNNs can classify particle collision events by converting physical variables (e.g., momenta of particles and jets) into image-like representations.
-This approach has been tested with data from experiments at the LHC, demonstrating competitive performance compared to traditional methods like feedforward neural networks. </li>

 </ol>